 2-aminoisoheptane Benefits for Bodybuilding

-The new stimulant ingredient 2-aminoisoheptane is commonly used in pre workout supplements along with fat burners thanks to its proposed dual effect of boosting energy and suppressing appetite.
+The stimulant ingredient 2-aminoisoheptane is used in pre workout supplements along with fat burners thanks to its proposed dual effect of boosting energy and suppressing appetite, however in Australia it is almost unavailable from supplement retailers.
 According to GoldStar Performance Products (one of the first company’s to use this ingredient), 2-aminoisoheptane doesn’t result in a crash.
 In fact, the stimulant response simply tapers off after a period of time without leaving you feeling tired or spent.
 Depending on your goals, 2-aminoisoheptane can help you train harder with more motivation, but also help you stick to your diet and not cave in to your cravings.

 2-aminoisoheptane Side Effects, Safety & Negatives

 Due to the complete lack of research on the actual compound, there haven’t been any details released regarding its safety or side effects.
 However, due to its similarity to tuaminoheptane, we can confer similar side effects might occur with increased dosages of 2-aminoisoheptane.
 These include effects such as increased heart rate, increased blood pressure and shortness of breath.
 As with any stimulant, it’s best to start off with a reduced dose (half or even a quarter dose) to access your tolerance and sensitivity to the ingredient.
 Due to its similarity to the banned sporting substance tuaminoheptane, it’s best to avoid supplements containing 2-aminoisoheptane if you’re in competition or are drug tested frequently.